h2non/bimg/README.md

 bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its homologous package built for node.js by [Lovell Fuller](https://github.com/lovell).

-**Note**: bimg is still beta.
-Do not use in compromised environments yet

 ## Prerequisites

 - [libvips](https://github.com/jcupitt/libvips) v7.40.0+ (7.42.0+ recommended)